 The Eucharist is the heart of our life as Christians.
 It unites us in Christ and strengthens us to take his love to the world.
-The children use what they have learned about the rites of the Mass to help plan a eucharistic celebration in which they participate as a community of faith and love.
-After taking part in this perfect scarifice with a new understanding, the children should be more open to receiving the Lord's commission to go out to glorify the Lord by acts of love and service.
+The children review the parts of the Mass they have studied in Unit 2.
+At the conclusion of the unit, the children should be open to receiving the Lord's commission to go out to glorify the Lord by acts of love and service.